 Being able to bring international culture, science, and history to the world is a great passion of hers.
 Kristin is a proud museum person that is intrigued by the unknown.
 She collects places travelled (cities, states, countries, and continents), and thoroughly enjoys experiencing other cultures and appreciating world heritage.

 Born and raised in a small town in Northern California, Deborah Maroulis is lucky enough to surround herself with the things and people she loves.
-She teaches English and mythology at her local community college, studies myth and depth psychology in her Ph.D. program, and writes contemporary Young Adult novels.
+She teaches English and mythology at her local community college, has a Ph.D. in myth and depth psychology, and writes contemporary Young Adult novels.
 She lives in a slightly bigger town than the one she grew up in with her husband, newly-adult children, and her daughter’s very spoiled, semi-retired service dog.

 Founder & President